rschristopher/rschristopher.github.io/src/criticisms/scalability.md

  is already scalable enough to
  replace fiat.
 This would also put an
- end to global oligarchy,
- much like modernity was the
- end of nepotistic monarchies.
+ end to our globalist oligarchy, much like modernity was the end of nepotistic monarchies.

-A future Bitcoin standard could easily scale to millions of sovereign individuals and dynasties, where today's nation states would either be relics of a strange past, or economically small players amidst tens of millions of other sovereigns, competing for wealth and resources like everyone else.
+A future Bitcoin standard could easily scale to tens of millions of sovereign individuals and dynasties, where today's nation states would either be relics of a strange past, or economically small players amidst tens of millions of other sovereigns, competing for wealth and resources like everyone else.